jvycee/jvycee/README.md

 As an artist and coder, my mission is to solve interesting problems, empower others, and build a strong community. p5.js and a healthy dose of vanilla JavaScript allow me to create interactive and weird art.

-The p5.js Guild newsletter delvess into the creative potential of p5.js and JavaScript.
+The p5.js Guild newsletter delves into the creative potential of p5.js and JavaScript.
 My goal is to encourage and empower others to have fun and make art with code.

 <!---
 jvycee/jvycee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.